Time 100: The Most Important People of the Century: Person of the Century

 Of the 100 chosen, Albert Einstein was chosen as the Person of the Century, on the grounds that he was the preeminent scientist in a century dominated by science.
 The editors of Time believed the 20th century "will be remembered foremost for its science and technology", and Einstein "serves as a symbol of all the scientists—such as Fermi, Heisenberg, Bohr, Richard Feynman, ...who built upon his work".

 The cover of the magazine featured the famous image of Einstein taken in 1947 by American portrait photographer Philippe Halsman.

-The runners-up were Mahatma Gandhi and Franklin D. Roosevelt.
+The runners-up were Mahatma Gandhi, an Indian independence activist, and Franklin D. Roosevelt, the 32nd president of the United States.

 Controversies

 It was debated whether Adolf Hitler, responsible for World War II and the Holocaust, and Benito Mussolini for the Second Italo-Ethiopian War, should have been made Persons of the Century for their influence in politics.

 The argument was based on Times explicit criterion that the persons chosen should have the greatest impact on this century, for better or worse.
 In the same 31 December 1999 issue of Time, essayist Nancy Gibbs addressed the topic with the article The Necessary Evil?
 In the article, she argues that Hitler and Mussolini "were simply the latest in a long line of murderous figures, stretching back to before Genghis Khan.
 The only difference was technology: Both Hitler and Mussolini went about their cynical carnage with all the efficiency that modern industry had perfected" and present several rhetorical questions such as "Evil may be a powerful force, a seductive idea, but is it more powerful than genius, creativity, courage or generosity?".